Thisara Perera: Post captaincy

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 During the 3-match ODI series against New Zealand, Perera appeared as the rescue man for Sri Lanka.
 In the first ODI, however he was hammered for 34 runs by Jimmy Neesham in the penultimate over (6, 6, 6, 6, NB2, 6, 1).
 Having started the over with figures of 9-0-46-2, Thisara finished with 10-0-80-2.

 In the second ODI, Perera scored his maiden ODI century, which broke several world records.
 His century off 57 balls was the fastest against New Zealand.
 Perera's 13 sixes beat the Sri Lanka record of 11, which had been held by Sanath Jayasuriya since 1996.
 Perera thrashed 13 sixes and eight fours on his way to 140 off 74 balls, which is recorded as the joint highest individual score by a Sri Lankan against New Zealand (along with Jayasuriya's 140 in 1994).
 Despite Perera's onslaught, Sri Lanka lost the match by 21 runs, where he dismissed as the last wicket in 47th over.
-His 13 sixes is the most sixes by a batsman on the losing side in ODIs.
+His 13 sixes is the most sixes by a batsman on the losing team in ODIs.
 Due to brilliant batting performance, Perera was adjudged man of the match.

 In the third ODI, Perera continued his heroics with a quick 80.
 New Zealand batted first and posted mighty 364 on the board.
 Sri Lankan chase started successfully, but wickets at regular intervals slowed the progress.
 Perera crashing three sixes and seven fours in his 80 runs, but he soon dismissed by a magnificent catch taken by Martin Guptill.
 Sri Lanka lost the match by 113 runs and lost the series 3–0.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named Perera as the key player of Sri Lanka's squad for the tournament.